Kura0913/VR-Dataset-Generator/README.md

-In this environment, the recommended parameter settings are as follows :
+In this environment, the recommended parameter settings are as follows：
 ```cmd
 python generate.py --img 960 540 --area 50 --classes cone fence curvemirror jerseybarrier transformerbox delineator --delay 0
 ```